sc4311/JupyterVox/PyASTVox/doc/style_guide.md

    subexpressions, e.g., (a+b)*(a-b)
     1. e.g., "a+b*c", b multiply c, then plus a
     2. e.g., "(a+b)*c", a plus b, then multiply c
+5. alternatev2: Use direct/default for unit-typed right operand, use indirect for non-unit-typed right operand
+    1. e.g., "a+b*c", a- plus the product of b and c
+    2. e.g., "(a+b)*c", a- plus b, then multiply c
 ## ast.UnaryOp
 1. default: "op.default left.default right.default"
     1. -3.14: negative 3.14